A fumigant is a chemical that, at normal ambient temperature and pressure, exists in the gaseous state and is lethal to the target pest.

 Because fumigants are volatile, precautions must be taken to prevent loss from samples during the time they are taken, handled, packaged, frozen, transported and finally analysed.

-You may need to determine storage stability; for further information, refer to the guideline, Stability of residues during storage.
+You may need to determine storage stability; for further information, refer to the stability of residues during storage guideline.

 Some fumigants absorb into or react with certain commodities; this should be investigated where appropriate.

 For a commodity that is normally processed after fumigation, you may need to conduct processing studies depending on the residues detected in the commodity.
-For more information, refer to the guideline, Processing studies.
+For more information, refer to the processing studies guideline.

 Animal transfer studies

 If the commodity is fed to animals and contains a finite residue greater than 0.1 milligram per kilogram, depending on the results of metabolism studies, you may need to conduct an animal feeding study.
-For further guidance, refer to the guideline, Animal transfer studies.
+For further guidance, refer to the animal transfer studies guideline.

 Fumigants applied to the soil disperse through the air spaces in the soil to contact the target organisms.
 For these fumigants to be effective, the soil needs to be prepared to a fine tilth with no clods and no undecomposed crop residues.
 The fumigant must be delivered to the optimum depth and the soil surface sealed as appropriate by watering or rolling or through the application of sheeting.
 After a specified time the soil should be aerated (cultivated) and a certain time should elapse before the crop is planted.
 Soil temperature and moisture should be recorded.